pnp/cli-microsoft365/docs/docs/cmd/pp/environment/environment-get.md

 ## Options

-`-n, --name <name>`
+`-n, --name [name]`
-: The name of the environment to get information about
+: The name of the environment.
+When not specified, the default environment is retrieved.

 `--asAdmin`
-: Run the command as admin and retrieve details of environments you do not have explicitly assigned permissions to
+: Run the command as admin and retrieve details of environments you do not have explicitly assigned permissions to.

 --8<-- "docs/cmd/_global.md"